liseda-lab/CMOM-RS/README.md

 In addition to the code and partial reference alignments, the following files are also shared:
 - Alignment composed of manually validated non-reference mappings for the HP task
 - Alignments produced by CMOM-RS for all three tasks
-- PDF file of the paper
+- PDF file of the paper and appendix

 ### Citation: